markjnkim/es_mod/02-css/content/lesson-4-grid.md

 In recent lessons, we implemented flexbox and media queries to make the Run Buddy site mobile-responsive.

 Our next task is to add a new section to the landing page.
 The marketing department has requested a service plan comparison table to showcase the differences between the basic and premium plans.

-Before we start thinking about how we'll do this, let's refresh our memory about where we left off:

-> **ADD IMAGE OF CURRENT WEBSITE**
+This new section will be placed after the "Meet the Trainers" section and before the "Reach Out" section.

 ## Preview